 UNIT VI The Republic as Social Democracy: Reining in the Market

-Dec.
-9: THE OLD ORTHODOXY: THE REPUBLIC OF VOLUNTARY EXCHANGE REVISITED: Levy, pp. 395-397; THE NEW ORTHODOXY: THE NEW LIBERALISM: Levy, 411-426; Franklin Delano Roosevelt, “State of the Union Address” Jan.
-11, 1944 (Blackboard); Barry Goldwater, “The Conscience of a Conservative,” pp. 3-11 (Blackboard); ADVICE NOTES
+May 19: THE OLD ORTHODOXY: THE REPUBLIC OF VOLUNTARY EXCHANGE REVISITED: Levy, pp. 395-397; THE NEW ORTHODOXY: THE NEW LIBERALISM: Levy, 411-426; Franklin Delano Roosevelt, “State of the Union Address” Jan.
+11, 1944 (Brightspace); Barry Goldwater, “The Conscience of a Conservative,” pp. 3-11 (Brightspace); ADVICE NOTES

 - How did Herbert Hoover hope to escape the Depression?
 Cody, Aaron